junxit/us-congress-bills-110/bill.md

   >       - **(ii)**
   >         - **(I)** the individual’s relinquishment of United States citizenship occurs before such individual attains age 18½, and
   >         - **(II)** the individual has been a resident of the United States (as so defined) for not more than 10 taxable years before the date of relinquishment.
+  >     - **(C)** *Covered expatriates also subject to tax as citizens or residents* In the case of any covered expatriate who is subject to tax as a citizen or resident of the United States for any period beginning after the expatriation date, such individual shall not be treated as a covered expatriate during such period for purposes of subsections (d)(1) and (f) and section 2801.
   >   - **(2)** *Expatriate* The term expatriate means—
   >     - **(A)** any United States citizen who relinquishes his citizenship, and
   >     - **(B)** any long-term resident of the United States who ceases to be a lawful permanent resident of the United States (within the meaning of section 7701(b)(6)).